bplmaps/lmec-main-site/content/donate/sponsor-an-atlas.md

 The Leventhal Center has an extraordinary collection of [urban atlases](https://collections.leventhalmap.org/search?utf8=%E2%9C%93&f%5Bcollection_name_ssim%5D%5B%5D=Urban+Maps+%28Collection+of+Distinction%29&f%5Bsubject_facet_ssim%5D%5B%5D=Boston+%28Mass.%29--Maps&search_field=dummy_range&range%5Bdate_facet_yearly_itim%5D%5Bbegin%5D=1860&range%5Bdate_facet_yearly_itim%5D%5Bend%5D=1950&commit=Apply) dating from the late 19th to early 20th centuries, one of the most important sets of documents for depicting how our city and region have changed over time.
 Our [**Atlascope tool**](https://www.atlascope.org/) has transformed 101 of these atlases into a web interface overlaying the modern map.

-{{< figure src="/uploads/2023-03-24/eastboston-by-map3.jpg" caption="Physical urban atlases, while fascinating, are large, bulky, and can be difficult to parse through to find the information you're looking for.
-Atlascope makes the process of historical atlas research so much easier!" class="figure-right" >}}
+{{< figure src="/uploads/2023-03-24/eastboston-by-map3.jpg" caption="Physical urban atlases, while fascinating, are large, bulky, and can be difficult to parse through to find the information you're looking for." class="figure-right" >}}

 Suitable for browsing on a computer or mobile device, this website makes it easy to compare properties, buildings and owners to tell stories about places through the years.
 With new features to empower storytelling, annotation, and discovery, as well as connections into other Massachusetts digital collections, Atlascope is a great tool to answer questions about property ownership, genealogy, urban transformation, and broad questions about historic and geographic change.
 As Boston Globe columnist Mark Feeney [recently put it](https://www.bostonglobe.com/2023/01/19/arts/map-quest-bpls-leventhal-center-two-shows-speak-changing-city/?p1=StaffPage), Atlascope is _"a reminder of the extent to which these renderings of the past that are on display, the city as was, directly relate to visitors’ present, the city as is."_